Are Acne Scars Permanent?

 While these eruptions are a cause for concern, many individuals who’ve suffered from acne find the scars remaining after treatment are as much, if not more, frustrating than the original acne eruptions because they can last long after acne has become a thing of their past.

-Are acne scars permanent?
-And, if not, what treatments are available to you?
+Is the damage permanent?
+And, if not, what treatments available to reduce acne scars?

 Acne Scars Don’t Have to be Permanent